SHE WOKE BLIND to the scream of a siren.

 He didn’t have time to finish.
-The door exploded off its frame, flying in several large pieces across the room and knocking Lorn to the floor.
+The door exploded off of its frame, flying in several large pieces across the room and knocking Lorn heavily to the floor.
 Tannor hooked her arms under the queen’s, dragged her roughly to the door adjoining her room with the next, and heaved her through.

 Ardenian tech.
 So this was an Ardenian base, either on Earth or on Gastred.
 If she could just make it outside, she’d know.
 And perhaps she could find someone to help her.

-She dragged herself to her feet and looked around.
+She dragged herself shakily to her feet and looked around.
 It was a dark room, laid out the same as the previous one.
 Dresser, bed, nightstand.
 A guard’s bedroom.

 They’re after you, he’d said.